Go to the main content

 Chicago, IL

-Soul Veg City has been a Southside destination for over 40 years—that’s four decades of delicious plant-based soul food.
+Soul Veg City has been a Chicago Southside destination for over 40 years—that’s four decades of delicious plant-based Soul Food.
 Located in the Greater Grand Crossing community, the vegan eatery is currently under the ownership of Arel Brown and Lori Seay.
 Pop in for cruelty-free Southern eats from Jerk Nachos and Cajun Shrimp N Rice to Soulful Steak and Spicy Chicken Sandwiches.

 Soul Veg City